rsreekumar79/semantic-kernel-multi-agent-example-weather_bot/README.md

-A simple weather bot utilizing multi-agentic framework of semantic kernel in Python.
+Example of semantic kernel multi agent framework implementation: A simple weather bot utilizing multi-agentic framework of semantic kernel in Python.